 Example:

-Let's take a C++ program to convert a 'double' into a string using std::stringstream .
+Let's consider a C++ program that utilizes std::stringstream to convert a 'double' data type to a string.

 #include <iostream>